 Among the rules and obligations you need to be aware of are:

-- Everyone listed on the deed of a home owned by someone seeking a reverse mortgage must be over 62 years old;
+- Everyone listed on the deed of a home owned by someone seeking an FHA reverse mortgage must be 62 years or older;

 - A reverse mortgage must be the only lien on a property.
 This means, in order to obtain a reverse mortgage you must pay off any existing traditional mortgage.
 You can use your reverse mortgage proceeds to pay off your traditional mortgage;